-You probably know by now that Big Tech companies like Google, Apple and Amazon are chasing your every click.
-It’s a great way for them to pinpoint your preferences so they can chuck personalized ads your way.
+You probably know that Big Tech companies like Google, Apple and Amazon are chasing your every click.
+It’s an excellent way for them to pinpoint your preferences so they can chuck personalized ads your way.
 But you may not know just how these companies are tracking you.

 That’s all thanks to cookies — and we’re not talking about the kind you’d find in the bakery.
-Cookies are small bits of data that track your online activity as you move from site to site.
+Cookies are small data bits that track your online activity as you move from site to site.
 Tap or click here to delete all those annoying tracking cookies on your PC.

 You’ll find cookies on your smartphone, too.
-They can save your passwords and help you log on more easily, but they can also collect so much data it can feel stifling.
+They can save your passwords and help you log on quickly, but they can also collect so much data it can feel stifling.
 That’s why we made this helpful guide so you can crumble those cookies once and for all.

 How to clear up your cookies